sunholo-data/sunholo-py/docs/docs/integrations/vertexai.md

 # will init vertex client
 init_vertex()

-# will look in your vacConfig for vertex-ai-search and llamaindex vectorstores
+# get_vertex_memories() will look in your vacConfig for vertex-ai-search and llamaindex vectorstores
+# Fetches a Vertex AI Search chunked memory (Discovery Engine)
+# also fetches a LlamaIndex chunked memory (LlamaIndexc on Vertex)
 corpus_tools = get_vertex_memories(vac_name)

 # load model from config